Trump International Golf Club Scotland Ltd v The Scottish Ministers: Facts

 An offshore wind farm near the Energy Futures Centre was initially proposed by the Aberdeen Renewable Energy Group (AREG) in 2003.
 The original plan was for 20 two-megawatt turbines in an eight kilometres long row about 1 kilometre offshore.

-American billionaire and future United States President Donald Trump purchased a large part of the Menie estate near the village of Balmedie in 2006.
+American developer and future United States President Donald Trump purchased a large part of the Menie estate near the village of Balmedie in 2006.
 He proposed to build a golf course called Trump International Golf Links, Scotland, with a hotel, holiday homes and a residential village.
 He expressed his concerns about the wind farm in April 2006 stating that "I want to see the ocean, I do not want to see windmills."

 In 2006 RSPB Scotland expressed concern about the effect the wind farm and Donald Trump's golf course would have on the wildlife on the Aberdeenshire coast.
 Scottish First Minister Alex Salmond helped Trump through local land disputes to enable the golf resort.

 In 2011, Aberdeen Offshore Wind Farm Ltd applied to construct and operate the Aberdeen Bay Wind Farm (European Offshore Wind Deployment Centre) with 11 turbines, about 3.5 km from the resort.
 The proposed windfarm would be visible from the resort and several other golf courses, like Newburgh On Ythan, Murcar Links, Royal Aberdeen and others, some of which also have nearby turbines.

 In September 2011 the Trump Organization filed an objection to the planning application.

 Donald Trump also wrote to Salmond objecting to the turbines calling them "environmentally irresponsible".
 In a follow-up letter in the same month, he went on to describe the wind turbines as "ugly", and that he was "fighting for the benefit of Scotland."